 Most diamonds are mined industrially, by large companies.
 However, there are more than a million artisanal and small-scale diamond miners in Africa, almost all of whom live in extreme poverty.
 One reason why artisanal miners earn so little is that they tend to be unlicensed.
 Most have no choice but to sell their diamonds on the black market, often to exploitative buyers for low prices.

 In a more transparent diamond trade, in which keeping track of origin provided added value, there would be an economic incentive for artisanal diamond mining to come out of the shadows.
-Miners would be granted legal rights, giving them more bargaining power.
+Miners could be granted legal rights, giving them more bargaining power.
 Consumer demand for traceable diamonds could also spur the expansion of the fledgling fair trade-like system for diamonds.
-Higher earnings and better labor and environmental standards would result.
+Higher earnings and better labor and environmental standards could result.

 7. Increased Government Revenues